bosim/FedoraPrime/README.md

 -----

 On Fedora 22 (probably also 23) install the `akmod-nvidia` package from rpmfusion repository.
 Make sure the kernel module is compiled.
 Backup the following files (will be deleted by fedora-prime-select): `/etc/X11/xorg.conf`, `/etc/X11/xorg.conf.d/99-nvidia.conf`, and `/etc/ld.so.conf.d/nvidia-lib64.conf`.

 Install the RPM package, download it from https://dl.dropboxusercontent.com/u/43945921/fedora-prime-0.1-1.fc22.noarch.rpm

 Edit `/etc/fedora-prime/xorg.nvidia.conf` and add the right `BusID` (mine was `4:0:0`, yours is probably something else.
-Find it using `lspci`)

-Before restart, please run `fedora-prime-select` (nvidia or intel your choice), and everything should be working after restart.
+Find it using `lspci`).
+Restart.
+When you login you can run `fedora-prime-select nvidia` and then logout/login and you will be using the NVIDIA GPU.
+Since the way of switching GPU does not play well with GDM we will use the Intel GPU are every reboot.

 Author
 ------